Everything Old is New Again

 Ah, a new year!
 I’m somewhat addicted to change, so new years always present themselves to me in much the same way as a blank page—rife with possibility.
 I’m in love with dynamism, even as I wax nostalgic sometimes.

 2005 was a complex year, presenting good (my first A+, my first literary contest win, my growing confidence in a career trajectory and social consciousness) and stressful (a lawsuit, a car accident, creative uncertainty, a realization that I’ve chosen an unprofitable career).
 Despite the periodic angst of some rather unpleasant occurrences, I loved 2005—it felt like I was there, it never shrunk away from making itself known to me!
 And for the first time in quite a while, I felt that I didn’t hold back as vehemently as I tend to do when I’m feeling insecure.
 I’ve come to realize that for some of us life feels more manifest, more animated and tangible, when it arrives in experiential peaks and valleys.
 Some of us actually crave variety with all it’s implications of tension and necessary adaptation.
 It’s all part of what social philosopher/theologian Eric Santner calls “turning into the midst of life”—in a nutshell, getting engaged with a world outside one’s safety zones.
-This sort of embracing the world of the unknown, variable, and the so-called “real,” opens us to experiencing our emotional scope,
+This sort of embracing the world of the unknown, variable, and the so-called “real,” opens us to experiencing our emotional scope, beauty being emphasized and heightened by the presence of the ugly and gruesome as contrast.

 But life is surely easier when we strive to weed out the complications that are part of what is real.
 This would include shielding ourselves from the inequalities we know exist outside of our protected realms, ignoring a seemingly ethical call to engage in the tougher stuff.
 This means taking the time, and expelling the energy necessary to recognize the mechanisms of our social order which exclude many people from—at the very least—a decent form of life.
 It means recognizing how even our apathy (or denial) does not preclude us from culpability.
 The need to filter unpleasant truths is a natural compulsion, and I’m particularly guilty of strategies such as retail therapy, isolating myself from certain endeavors that require obligation or commitment, and escaping reality by way of the imaginary.
 I think it is OK to do these things occasionally to give our spirit a rest.
 But I also think we can become walking zombies (Santner calls it the “undead”) when we perpetually exist in a state of denial and self-protection.